prescottprue/react-redux-firebase/docs/api/firebaseInstance.md

 ## deleteFile

 Delete a file from Firebase Storage with the option to remove its metadata in Firebase Database.
-More info available in [the docs][83].

 ### Parameters